RobertAudi/fire/README.markdown

 name.
 NOTE: When creating a model, the `migration_version` configuration will be incremented by one in `application/config/migration.php`.

+Finally, you can specify the `--parent` option along with the name of a class to change the parent model.
+You can also specify the `--parent-migration` option to chage the parent of the migration class.

 ### Create a migration

     fire g migration add_author_to_posts author:string